 Our admissions committee reviews all completed applications.
 If you are selected, we invite you to participate in a personal interview.

-NYU Long Island School of Medicine accepts applications from U.S. citizens, legal residents, and Deferred Action for Childhood Arrivals (DACA) recipients during the final year and any time after the completion of undergraduate studies.
+NYU Long Island School of Medicine accepts applications from U.S. citizens, permanent residents, and Deferred Action for Childhood Arrivals (DACA) recipients during the final year and any time after the completion of undergraduate studies.
 Offers of acceptance are contingent upon successful completion of an undergraduate bachelor’s degree from a college or university accredited in the United States or Canada by the time of matriculation.
 We do not accept applications from international students or transfer students at this time.

 We encourage students majoring in any field of study, including the humanities and social sciences, to apply.
 The admissions committee seeks applicants who have experienced a broad range of undergraduate study, both in breadth and depth.
 Preference is given to applicants who excel in the area of their passion.